Mer de Glace

 Unique Features

-• Ice Caves: A popular attraction, the ice caves are carved by the melting of the glacier, offering visitors a chance to explore the stunning blue ice formations.
+• Ice Caves: These caves, carved by the glacier’s melting, offer a unique opportunity to explore the mesmerizing blue ice formations.

 Getting to Mer de Glace